 Research Assistant: Dr Daniel Sawyer

-Preview version of the edition is now online: https://wycliffite-bible.english.ox.ac.uk/#/
+The edition is now online: https://wycliffite-bible.english.ox.ac.uk/#/

 The project is undertaking preliminary work necessary to produce a much-needed new edition of the Wycliffite Bible (WB), the most widely disseminated and arguably the most complex of all surviving Middle English texts, as well as the most learned and widely attested of medieval European translations of the Vulgate.
 We are conducting a study of the textual tradition of the Bible and its early history in order to establish whether the traditional classification of the surviving manuscripts into two redactions, the Earlier and Later (believed to reflect the translators' first efforts to produce an English text and its subsequent revision) correctly reflects the variety of versions in circulation.
 We aim to investigate the relationships between important manuscripts and their value as evidence for different parts of the text.
 In addition we seek to understand the methods of the translators' work through the study of repeated changes in idiom and vocabulary between surviving versions and of the scholarly and interpretative apparatus that accompanies biblical text in manuscripts.

 The project is exploring ways of editing WB and how such a large body of evidence can be presented and made intelligible to a user.
 We are developing a methodology for editing WB and will produce trial editions of select Old and New Testament books for presentation in print and online.
 The online edition will act as a framework for expansion when editions of other biblical books are created in future, or when further materials, such as additional images or records of variants, are developed to supplement the trial editions.
 The online environment will offer new research tools to scholars of WB and Middle English literature, act as a resource for teaching palaeography, editorial principles and techniques, and will support editing the complete biblical text as a result of a future collaborative project.